-A UK team of astronomers report the first detection of matter falling into a black hole at 30% of the speed of light, located in the centre of the billion-light year distant galaxy PG211+143.
+A UK team of astronomers report the first detection of matter falling into a black hole at 30% of the speed of light, located in the center of the billion-light-year distant galaxy PG211+143.
 The team, led by Professor Ken Pounds of the University of Leicester, used data from the European Space Agency’s X-ray observatory XMM-Newton to observe the black hole.
 Their results appear in a new paper in Monthly Notices of the Royal Astronomical Society.

 Black holes are objects with such strong gravitational fields that not even light travels quickly enough to escape their grasp, hence the description ‘black’.
 They are hugely important in astronomy because they offer the most efficient way of extracting energy from matter.
 As a direct result, gas in-fall – accretion – onto black holes must be powering the most energetic phenomena in the Universe.

 The center of almost every galaxy – like our own Milky Way – contains a so-called supermassive black hole, with masses of millions to billions of times the mass of our Sun.
 With sufficient matter falling into the hole, these can become extremely luminous, and are seen as a quasar or active galactic nucleus (AGN).

 However black holes are so compact that gas is almost always rotating too much to fall in directly.
 Instead, it orbits the hole, approaching gradually through an accretion disc – a sequence of circular orbits of decreasing size.
 As gas spirals inwards, it moves faster and faster and becomes hot and luminous, turning gravitational energy into the radiation that astronomers observe.

 The orbit of the gas around the black hole is often assumed to be aligned with the rotation of the black hole, but there is no compelling reason for this to be the case.
 In fact, the reason we have summer and winter is that the Earth’s daily rotation does not line up with its yearly orbit around the Sun.